agoragames/kairos/README.rst

 Usage
 =====

-Kairos supports redis and mongo storage using the same API.
+Kairos supports all storage engines using the same API.

 Redis
 -----